 with one hand; 18:55: Kenner scats like a hyperactive

 8-year old whose had too much Jolt cola.
 It's a rare

 When Joe Walsh left this band in late '71, Domenic

 and Roy Kenner were recruited to fill the vacancy.

 Many hardcore Walsh fans were probably disappointed when

-they heard Straight Shooter, the first
+they heard Straight Shooter

 album with the new lineup.
 Kenner and Troiano